alexzanderr/rust-typeracer/todo/DONE.md

   this would be at `~/.config/typeracer/config.toml` we need to come up with a different name for the folder because there is already a typeracer game called `typeracer`( binary name)

+- [x] to get 60 FPS (frames per second) you need 16.66 ms sleep in the game loop
+  explanation: if you sleep 1 second (1000ms), you need to 1000/60 to get the sleep in milliseconds to actually draw 60 frames per second. it will be 1 frame at every 16.66 ms. 16.66 ms * 60 == 999.6 ms  ~= 1000 ms (60 frames in a single second on the clock)

+  to get the `total_ms_sleep`, divide `1000/fps`

+- [x] create a typeracer-proc-macro crate inside this workspace